DaneWeber/presentations/TeamStructureTrade-offs/TeamStructureTrade-offs.md

 - Work groups can be collaborative and supportive, achieving a shared mission.
 - Individuals are primarily responsible for their contributions.
-- Sales folk working for commission are a clear example of a work group, because they contribute to the groups success by maximizing their own success.
+- Sales folk working for commission are a clear example of a work group, because they contribute to the group's success by maximizing their own success.